Sea Urchins, a California Cuisine

 According to legend, witches once believed that the five lines on a fossilized sea urchin represented the coven's much-treasured pentagram.
-First-century Roman historian Pline said that whoever licked one would find his gallstones broken.
+First-century Roman historian Pliny the Elder said that whoever licked one would find his gallstones broken.
 Considered an annoyance to some but an aphrodisiac to others, the pointy sea urchin is a creature that deserves a closer examination.

 California is home to the red sea urchin, which is found in the Pacific Ocean from as far north as Alaska to as south as Baja California.
 They prefer to live in shallow water on rocky ground that isn't subject to extreme waves or layers of sand and mud.

 We caught up in San Diego, California, to talk with Peter Halmay about the sea urchin diving industry.
-Halmay has been diving for these spiny sea creatures since 1972, and he is one of over 300 licensed sea urchin divers in Southern California as well as a "Barefoot Ecologist," or a diver who oversees the urchin fishery program in the local area.
-He is also the president of the Sea Urchin Harvesters' Association in California, was a former president of the Urchin Producers' Marketing Association in San Diego, and helped organize the nonprofit organization called Institute for Fisheries Resources.
+Halmay has been diving for these spiny sea creatures since the early 1970s, and he is one of the limited-to-300 licensed sea urchin divers in Southern California, as well as a "Barefoot Ecologist," or a diver who oversees the urchin fishery program in the local area.
+He was also the president of the now-defunct Sea Urchin Harvesters' Association in California, was a president of the former Urchin Producers' Marketing Association in San Diego, and helped organize the nonprofit organization called Institute for Fisheries Resources.

 During the 1960s, Halmay said, sea urchins were especially considered a threat to fisheries, since the creatures would cut through and dislocate the healthy kelp forests that the fisheries rely on.
 Different measures were taken to try to eradicate them, such as crushing them with hammers and liming them.